vitaut/vitaut.net/content/posts/2023/measuring-clock-precision.md

 [1]: https://pages.cs.wisc.edu/~remzi/OSTEP/

 > For timing, you’ll need to use a timer (e.g., `gettimeofday()`).
 > How precise is such a timer?
-How long does an operation have to tak
+How long does an operation have to take
 > in order for you to time it precisely? (this will help determine how
-> many times, in a loopp, you’ll have to repeat a page access
+> many times, in a loop, you’ll have to repeat a page access
 > in order to time it successfully)

 [`gettimeofday`][2] is obviously not a suitable API for this because